Amazon Marketplace

 ACU describes the average cost per product unit, including manufacturing, sourcing, and logistics.
 It is a critical KPI for profitability and pricing.
 A lower ACU enables more competitive prices and higher margins on Amazon.

-Open term pageACoS
+Open glossary pageACoS

 Advertising Cost of Sale

-Open term pageAGS
+Open glossary pageAGS

 Amazon Global Store